5 common MgO board problems and how to avoid them

 How to Prevent or Solve

-• Use MGO boards with lower chloride content, ideally tested for moisture resistance.
+• Use MgO boards with lower chloride content, ideally tested for moisture resistance.

 • Apply waterproof sealants or coatings before finishing the surface.